Logo of the The Poor Swiss

 If you already have a Finpension account (for your 3a, for instance), you can directly create a Finpension Invest portfolio from it.
 Otherwise, you can start creating an account from scratch either from the website or from the app, it should be a fairly quick process.

-As with any Robo-advisor onboarding, you will need to answer the usual risk assessment questions.
+As with any robo-advisor onboarding, you will need to answer the usual risk assessment questions.
 From there, they will define your risk capacity.
 And again from there, they will suggest portfolios, but you can override the choice.

 Overall, it is fairly standard to open an account at Finpension Invest.